Peng-zju/WebCrawling-Scraping/README.md

 # WebCrawling-Scraping
 爬虫/Scrapy/Selenium

-This repository consists two projects:
+This repository consists of two projects:
 1. The first project is based on scrapy framework.
 2. The second project is based on selenium automation testing.